Home Prices Are Booming — Should You Rent vs. Buy?

 Financial gurus have long debated the issue of whether renting or owning provides the better bang for your buck.
 Certainly, owning seems like an attractive option, especially when mortgage interest rates are at low levels.
 Conversely, renting is still a popular and affordable choice for many people.
-In fact, 36% of U.S. households are renter-occupied, according to the National Multifamily Housing Council.
+In fact, 30.6% of U.S. households were renter-occupied in the first quarter of 2021, according to the Census Bureau.

 Owning vs. renting — both are big decisions.
 The bottom line is that renting and owning are quite different.
 To start, renting is a bit more cyclical while owning can be more stable.
 Owning also often requires a much longer commitment than renting.

-Ultimately, you will be committing to reside in your chosen dwelling for months or even years.
+Ultimately, you will be committing to living in your home for months or even years.
 For many, it boils down to dollars and cents, but you should also consider other factors, such as location.

-The Federal Trade Commission defines the processes of renting as paying an owner of an apartment or house money every month to live there.
-Most of the time, the person renting the dwelling signs a lease, which is a written agreement that states how long you will be living there, how much you will pay in rent, the frequency of the rent payment and rules you must follow.
+Renting a home means paying the owner of an apartment or house money every month to live there.
+Most of the time, the renter and property owner sign a lease, which is a written agreement that states how long you will live there, how much you will pay in rent, the frequency of the rent payment and rules you must follow.
 It should also state what happens if rent is paid late and outline any other costs you might have to pay.

-When you own your home, you typically are not paying rent.
+When you own your home, you typically don’t pay rent unless you’re leasing the land the home sits on.
 But you might have a mortgage payment and other costs associated with living in the property.
 Some examples of other costs include real estate taxes, property insurance and mortgage insurance premiums.
 For condominiums and some planned communities, owners might also pay homeowners association dues.

 Although renting might seem less advantageous than owning, several strong reasons could persuade you to rent instead of own.